Troll gas field: Platforms

 The Troll B Platform is a semi-submersible designed by Doris and fabricated from concrete; thought to be the only concrete semisubmersible.
 This platform came into production in 1995.

 The Troll C Platform is a conventional steel hull semi-submersible designed by GVA Consultants.
 This platform came into production in 1999.

 Area

-Extending across four North Sea blocks, the whole field covers just over 700 square kilometres, corresponding to about 100 000 football pitches.
+Extending across four North Sea blocks, the whole field covers just over 700 square kilometres, corresponding to about 100,000 football pitches.

 Geology

-The reservoir is located in three eastward-tilted fault blocks 1500 m subsea and consists of cyclic shallow-marine sandstones from the Fensfjord, middle Heather, Sognefjord and upper Heather formations in the Jurassic Viking Group, and are overlain by Upper Jurassic to Paleocene clays.
+The reservoir is located in three eastward-tilted fault blocks 1,500 m subsea and consists of cyclic shallow-marine sandstones from the Fensfjord, middle Heather, Sognefjord and upper Heather formations in the Jurassic Viking Group, and is overlain by Upper Jurassic to Paleocene clays.
 Located in the eastern margin of the Viking Graben, water depths range from 300–355 m.